Bottenlab/bottenlab.github.io/_pages/science.md

 permalink: /science/
 ---

 The BottenLab is affiliated with the Center for Children and Families and Department of Psychology at Florida International University.
+We study teen brains, hormones, and pollution exposures to advance teen mental health and advance knowledge of endocrine and environmental influencess on the brain.
-We are studying adolescent brain development, focusing on potentially intersecting roles of endocrine and environmental factors therein, by applying predictive modeling to human neuroimaging, biospecimen, and exposure data.
+<blockquote>Our goal is to better understand the role of pubertal neuroendocrine plasticity in adolescent brain and mental health, while training the next generation of researchers in rigorous, open science. </blockquote>

 ## Pubertal neuroendocrine plasticity